-For a limited time only, 11"x14" prints of the pigment ink editions shown below are available for only $140.00 each.
-Thatís over 50% below the retail price!
+For a limited time only, 11"x14" prints of the newly introduced pigment ink editions shown below will be available for only $170.00 each.
+That's over 50% below the retail price!
 And free shipping is included.

 What are IPS Prints?